 Canoe vs kayak: which is better?

-So now you know the difference between the two, the question of which is better is next on the agenda.
-Now this isn’t a question to ask an avid kayaker, as to them it is a simple answer; kayaking is hands down the better of the two.
-And, you guessed it, ask a canoe fan the same question and of course they will most likely say that canoeing is without question better than kayaking.
-But at some point, they must have asked the same question, and they can’t both be right.
+So now you know the difference between the two, the question of which is better – a canoe or kayak – is next on the agenda.
+Now this isn’t a question to ask an avid kayaker, as they will most likely only point out the disadvantages of canoeing.
+And, you guessed it, ask a canoe fan the same question and of course they will be championing canoeing all the way.
+But at some point, they must have asked the same question about canoeing and kayaking, and they can’t both be right.

 Or can they?!

-Well let’s take a closer look at the canoe vs kayak argument by highlighting their pros and cons.
+Well let’s take a closer look at the canoe vs kayak argument by highlighting the pros and cons of each.

 Canoe vs kayak pros and cons